-In the concrete case of a damage, when the inflator was ready to be built-in but was not, high resistances (> 100 Ohm) at the short-circuit link occurred, instead of showing only a resistance of some Ohms.
-When checking the plug-in contacts, a poor quality of the surface of the galvanically applied gold plate was identified as cause (the structure was dentritical, columnar instead of a plane, smooth one).
-This resulted in contact points instead of contact surfaces with a higher transition resistance.
+In the present case, the effect of this is abolished by high electrical resistance (> 100 Ohm) at the short-circuit.
+When checking the plug-in contacts, a poor quality of the surface of the galvanically applied gold plate was identified as the cause (the structure was dendritically, columnar instead of a plane, smooth one).
+This resulted in contact points instead of contact surfaces with a higher electrical transition resistance.

 4.2.
-Failure analysis squib
+Failure analysis of the squib

-In case failures occur during the function test of a squib, it can be dismantled and the filament can be tested to detect the cause.
+In case failures occurring during the function test of a squib, it can be dismantled and the filament can be tested to detect the cause.